mtoensing/simpletoc/readme.txt

 * Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
 * Works with non-latin texts.
 Tested with Japanese and Arabic.
 * Rank Math support.

-This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1

-Many thanks to Tom J Nowell https://tomjn.com and and Sally CJ who both helped me a lot with my questions over at wordpress.stackexchange.com

 == Changelog ==